F1 will never put a gag on anyone - Domenicali

 "I am sure the FIA will share the same view as F1 but they are part of an Olympic federation so there are protocols to which they have to abide."

-However, a number of senior sources have said that their belief is that F1 and FIA president Mohammed Ben Sulayem have different positions on the subject of allowing drivers to speak out.
+However, a number of senior sources have said that their belief is that F1 and Ben Sulayem have different positions on the subject of allowing drivers to speak out.

 The last three years in F1 have been marked by drivers becoming increasingly vocal on diversity, racial and environmental issues, led by seven-time champion Lewis Hamilton and the now-retired four-time champion Sebastian Vettel.